 Requirements per block

-Please be sure these are turned in to Angie Perrotto, Clerkship Coordinator.
+Please be sure these are turned in to Kathy Bertier, Clerkship Coordinator.

 - Patient Write-ups.
 One per block.
 This should be submitted in one of the following formats depending upon your attending’s preference.
 PLEASE REMOVE ALL PATIENT IDENTIFIERS (name, dob, medical record number).
 Document will be returned to you if any identifying information is contained.
 Can be reviewed by attending in track changes as Word document or attending can mark up printed copy.
 Turn in either version for portfolio.